rdiez/Tools/CopyWithRsync/README.txt

 Use environment variable PATH_TO_RSYNC to specify an alternative rsync tool to use.
 This is important on Microsoft Windows, as Cygwin's rsync is known to have problems.
 See this script's source code for details.

+DETECTING DATA CORRUPTION
+I have yet to copy a large amount of files without some data corruption somewhere.
+I have had such trouble restarting file transfers over the network against Windows PCs using SMB/CIFS.
+My old laptop had silent USB data corruption issues, and slightly unreliable hard disks also show up from time to time.
+No wonder I have become paranoid over the years.
+Your best bet is to calculate checksums of all files at the source, and verify them at the destination.
+Checksum creation:
+  rhash --recursive --crc32 --simple --percents --output="subdir-file-crcs.txt" -- "subdir/"
+Checksum verification:
+  rhash --check --recursive --crc32 --simple --skip-ok -- "subdir-file-crcs.txt"
+Further notes:
+- When creating the hashes, rhash option "--update" does not work well.
+I could not make it add new file checksums to the list in a recursive manner.
+- When verifying, do not enable the progress indication.
+Otherwise, it is hard to see which files have failed.
+This is unfortunate.
+- Consider using GNU Parallel or "xargs --max-procs" if the CPU becomes a bottleneck (which is unusual for simple checksums like CRC-32).

 move-with-rsync.sh version 1.05